epimedai/flowers/README.md

 ### Configuring the environment
 Setting up our environment means installing Python and all the packages we will be needing for this project.
-We are in this guide going to use [conda](https://conda.io) as an environment manager and [pip](https://pypi.org/project/pip/) as a package manager.
-There does however exist a wide variety of options out there, and as long as you are able to run the [sanity check](#environment-sanity-check) you should be good.
+In this guide we are going to use [conda](https://conda.io) as an environment manager and [pip](https://pypi.org/project/pip/) as a package manager.
+There is, however, a wide variety of options out there, but as long as you are able to run the [sanity check](#environment-sanity-check) you should be good.

 #### Installing conda
 Conda is a package, dependency and environment manager for several languages, but in this project we will take advantage of the environment management capabilities.
 We will be using a version called Miniconda, which is installed by downloading and running a bash-script.
-Note that both the URL and the name of the script varies depending on your OS.
+Note that both the URL and the name of the script depend on your operating system.

 ##### macOS and Linux
 macOS: https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh